erictepper/hospital-universal-manager/README.md

 2. Change log-in interface.
 3. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box) on the log-in view.
+4. Use regular expressions to check input for update queries.

 ###### Bugs to Fix
 1. Fix "Patients scheduled for all services" query under the StaffView.